kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 We're using a [single var pattern](http://tech.diaslopes.com/?p=51 "Learn more about the single var pattern") to create five variables:

-* `loadSearchBox` is a variable reference to `<div id="searchbox"> </div>`, which is already on our pages.
+* `loadSearchBox` is a variable reference to `<div id="searchbox"></div>`, which is already on our pages.
-* `frag` is a variable reference to newly created document fragment, which is basically a virtual box created in browser memory.
+* `frag` is a variable reference to a newly created document fragment, which is basically a virtual box created in browser memory.
 * `form`, `searchTextBox` and `searchButton` are variable references to newly-created page elements: specifically a `<form>` tag and two `<input>` tags.

 {% prism javascript %}